UPPMAX/linux-command-line-201/docs/reflections/20250603/README.md

         - Sort of.
 I just was wondering what is the functional difference.
-          The procedure is different (first tar to make several files into one ‘tarball’, then compress, second using zip directly just directly compresses all the files in the folder).
+          The procedure is different (first tar to make several files into one `tarball`, then compress, second using zip directly just directly compresses all the files in the folder).
 Does it is mean that zip directly applies compression on every file individually and tar + gzip would apply compression on the tarball (so only 1 file).
 Is there a performance difference there?
           [Answer is on next page :-) ]

-            - A [Richel]: I don’t know the exact technical details here.
+            - A [Richel]: I don`t know the exact technical details here.
               Sure, I can google :-).
 Maybe creating a script and measuring directly is easier.
 I would bet on timings being identical.